armaanchowfin/Thought2Speech/README.md

 To run the experiment via the **native PsychoPy® IDE**, save the [Stimulus file](https://github.com/armaanchowfin/Thought2Speech/blob/main/Experiment%20Protocol%20-%20Pyschopy/stimuli_psycho.py) to the PsychoPy® experiment directory and execute as usual from within PsychoPy®.

 ## Phase 2 : Data Analysis and Classification
-The imprecise nature of EEG hardware makes the subsequent data analysis critical.
+The nature of EEG hardware makes the data analysis post data generation critical.

 ### Background Reading
 - [Transfer learning for medical image classification: a literature review (2022)](https://bmcmedimaging.biomedcentral.com/articles/10.1186/s12880-022-00793-7).